VISIT OUR ART STORE ▶

 Choose high-quality watercolor paper

-We all know watercolor paper is essential.
-But did you know that paper with a high percentage of cotton makes it much easier to get a smooth wash?
+The artist knows watercolor paper is essential.
+But high-percentage cotton paper makes it much easier to get a smooth wash.

-I'm using pretty cheap paper here.
-Honestly, I don't even know how much cotton it has—it doesn't say.
-And that's fine for exercise.
+In this demonstration, the artist is using pretty cheap paper.
+Honestly, the painter doesn’t even know how much cotton it contains—it doesn’t say.
+And that’s fine for exercise.

 Brushes: Size and Shape Matter